Green Is The Unexpected Nail Shade Everyone’s Asking For This Spring

 Soft Pistachio

-“Pastels are back for spring and my favorite green shade this year is a dreamy pistachio,” says manicurist Julia Diogo, one of Bio Sculpture’s top techs.
-Nail content creator Mateja Novakovic’s chic green nails illustrate the color perfectly.
-Diogo recommends Bio Sculpture’s Cloudcha Polish, £14.50, to get a similar “fresh and versatile tone” at home.
+“Pastels are back for spring and my favourite green shade this year is a dreamy pistachio,” says manicurist Julia Diogo, one of Bio Sculpture’s top techs.
+Nail content creator Mateja Novakovic’s chic green nails illustrate the colour perfectly.
+Diogo recommends Bio Sculpture’s Cloudcha Polish, £12, to get a similar “fresh and versatile tone” at home.

 Freshly-Cut Grass